 - Media Captioning

-Additionally, the reasonableness and necessity of requested accommodations may not be able to be determined without it, so students may be requested to provide document if:
+Additionally, the reasonableness and necessity of requested accommodations may not be able to be determined without it, so students may be requested to provide documentation if:

 - Documentation would help the student and AR staff identify barriers and workable solutions for accommodations

-- Documentation would make the connection between the academic environment and the disability that is not readily apparent through the student’s narrative
+- Documentation would help the Access Coordinator make connections between the academic environment and the impact of a disability that is not readily apparent through the student’s narrative

 Please be aware that other institutions, licensing authorities, and testing agencies (which administer standardized tests such as the GRE and LSAT) may require different documentation of disabilities than the adequate documentation required by the University.